 Thursday, June 9, 2022, 16:00–18:00 CET

 Christophe Cognet (film director, screenwriter, author of the book Éclats.
-Prises de vue clandestines des camps nazis and of the documentary film À pas aveugles): “Through filming, through writing.
+Prises de vue clandestines des camps nazis and of the documentary film À pas aveugles): “By filming, by writing.
 Photographic testimonies of the Nazi camps”

 Thursday, June 16, 2022, 16:00–18:00 CET